cwchentw/lightweight-cms/README.md

 Instead, if you are going to update your mdcms copy, follow [this guide](/content/howto/how-to-upgrade-mdcms.md).

-Deploy the cloned repo to a web hosting service supporting PHP 7.2 or above:
+[Deploy](/content/deployment.md) the cloned repo to a web hosting service supporting PHP 7.2 or above:

 ```
 $ sudo ./tools/bin/sync-to /path/to/www
 ```

-If you modify anything locally, repeat the above command to update your changes in a production environment.
+If you modify anything locally, repeat the above command to update your change(s) in a production environment.

 Set the configuration of a web server accordingly.
-[Here](/tools/etc/nginx.conf) is a sample Nginx configuration.
+[Here](/tools/etc/nginx.conf) is a sample Nginx configuration to run mdcms sites.

-(Optional) Save the local repo to a remote site:
+(Optional) Save your local repo to a remote site:

 ```
 $ git remote set-url origin https://example.com/user/mysite.git